 Below, please find more information about these two recommended methods.
 A third purchased electricity method (custom fuel mix) is no longer recommended as a best practice, but it is still an option in SIMAP for historical consistency with the CCC.

-The “Location-based” method takes the total amount of power purchased from the grid and multiplies it by the regional eGrid factor.
+The “Location-based” method takes the total amount of power purchased from the grid and multiplies it by your regional eGrid factor.
 Your eGrid region can be selected on the calculation sources and methods form on the Data Mgmt tab.
 The equation is:

-(Total Purchased kWh) * (eGrid emissions factor) = Carbon or nitrogen scope 2 footprint
+(Total Purchased kWh) x (eGrid emissions factor) = Carbon or nitrogen scope 2 footprint

-There are two important factors to note for the location-based method:
+There are three important factors to note for the location-based method:

-- eGrid regions: The location-based method uses eGrid subregions, show below.
-The eGrid regions have different boundaries than the NERC regions used in the market-based approach below.
+- eGrid regions: The location-based method uses eGrid subregions, shown below.

 The “Market-based” method does take your renewable energy purchase/sales into account, and it uses a different set of emissions factors that account for market transactions (residual mix emissions factors) from 2015 through present.
 The calculation is:

-(Total Purchased kWh +/- Renewable kWh) * (Residual emissions factor) = Carbon or nitrogen scope 2 footprint
+(Total Purchased kWh +/- Renewable kWh) x (Supplier-specific OR Residual emissions factor) = Carbon or nitrogen scope 2 footprint

 There are several important considerations for the market-based approach: